KseniiaMaslakova/KseniiaMaslakova/README.md

 5. **CS114: Probability, Statistics, and the Structure of Randomness**
 6. **CS164: Optimization Methods**
 7. **CS166: Modeling and Analysis of Complex Systems**
+8. **CS162: Software Development: Building Powerful Applications**
+9. **CS130: Statistical Modeling: Prediction and Causal Inference**
+10. **IL181: AI Ethics and Social Justice**

-> During these courses, I undertook a series of challenging assignments, honing my skills in logical thinking, statistical inference, and algorithms and simulation.
+> During these courses, I undertook 250 lectures, 65+ assignments (from case studies to oral interviews), honing my skills in logical thinking, statistical inference, and algorithms and simulation.

 ## 🚀 **Career Path**

 Venturing into the professional world, I gravitated towards **Product Management**, gaining experience at renowned places such as:

-- **Gensler**
 - **FreedomCode**
+- - **Gensler**
 - **Astria Learning**

 I also explored the realms of research, journalism, and course development, contributing to: